labgem/metacoco/README.md

 In the results/ folder you will find the raw results of Pathologic/Pathway Tools.

-For more informations about the differents formats, please refer here : https://bioinformatics.ai.sri.com/ptools/flatfile-format.html
+For more informations about the differents formats, please refer here: https://bioinformatics.ai.sri.com/ptools/flatfile-format.html

 In your main folder you will find all the matrix in a csv tabulated format.